 Stay Safe With a GPS for Hiking

 Hiking is a wonderful outdoor activity.
-It's a great source of exercise and a chance to get outdoors and explore nature.
-Using a rugged GPS for hiking can make experience easier and safer.
+It's a great source of exercise as well as a chance to get outdoors and explore nature.
+Using a rugged GPS for hiking can make the experience easier and safer.

-Certainly, there are a variety of things hikers need to take along on the trail but a GPS device allows them to map their way, mark waypoints, share information with others, and much more.
+Certainly, there are a variety of things hikers need to take along on the trail but at a minimum, a GPS device allows them to:

-On this page you can learn a bit more about the features of these devices and how to go about choosing one to suit your needs.
+In this article, you can learn a bit more about the features of these devices and how to go about choosing one to suit your needs.

 There are a number of reputable manufacturers of GPS devices that can be used for hiking, backpacking, and other outdoor activities.
 Here are some things to consider when choosing your rugged handheld GPS: